BrandonXue/flask-gateway-api/README.md

 - werkzeug.security

 #### Usage
-1. Start up dynamodb local by navigating to the directory it is located in, and running `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb`.
+1. Start up dynamodb local by navigating to the directory it is located in, and running:
+  - `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb`
   - This can be done in one step with `zsh ./dynamo.sh` although you may need to modify the script depending on your platform.

 2. Navigate to the project repository with another terminal emulator window.